Get Started

 By Una Berzina-Pudule

-The wall decor market made $60.7 billion in 2016, and will likely hit $78.5 billion by 2025.
-What makes wall art so highly demanded is that it’s a real treat for both art collectors and anyone who wants to decorate their living space.
+The wall decor market made US$ 60.15 billion in 2023 and will likely hit US$ 85 billion by 2033.
+What makes wall art so highly demanded is that it’s a real treat for both art collectors and anyone decorating their living space.
 A quality print can be both a luxurious collectible and an affordable home decor.

-When selling wall decor you can change the look and feel of your product by adjusting several features.
+When selling wall decor, you can change the look and feel of your product by adjusting several features.
 First, what’s the product your art is printed on?
-Go with photo paper prints for a laid-back poster-like feel.
+Go with photo paper prints for a simple poster-like feel or opt for giclée printing on fine art paper for a more sophisticated and high-end product.
 Second, you can dress the wall decor up with frames for a more classic look.

 Then there’s the wall decor staple—canvas prints.
-This is a great option if your tools of choice are the old brush and paint, as printing painted artwork on a canvas will give it that authentic paintbrush stroke look.
+This is a great option if your tools of choice are the old brush and paint.
+Printing painted artwork on a canvas will give it that authentic paintbrush stroke look.

 Learn More: